lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 The actual ::Table object for this ::TableObj instance, and the only non-default name to conflict with Lua table keys (thus the slightly-awkward identifier).

+### Inline::Lua::Userdata

+Full userdata is supported for passing and returning.
+This class doesn't do much else yet (besides the same metatable support which exists on all objects), but will eventually provide some native data structures to Perl, e.g.
+Pointer[void].

+### Inline::Lua::Cdata

+LuaJIT cdata is supported to the same extent as ::Userdata, directly above.

 ### LuaParent